The modern world has a serious problem with sugar.

-Americans spend about $1.5 trillion a year on food, and yet our diets are carb and sugar heavy in ways that are not good for us.
-Too many people are overweight, unhealthy, and it’s costing our healthcare system billions.
+Americans spend about $1.7 trillion a year on food, and yet our diets are carb and sugar heavy in ways that are not good for us.
+Too many people are overweight, unhealthy, costing our healthcare system billions.

 Why?
-Carbs are cheap and sugar is addictive.
+Carbs are cheap, and sugar is addictive.
 Lab rats prefer it over cocaine.
-Put sugar in a food product and consumers are more likely to eat a bunch of it and buy more.
+Put sugar in a food product and consumers are more likely to eat and buy more.

 But sugar has more than a few problems.
 It has been linked to mood swings and depression, causes weight gain and increases the risk of obesity, it increases the risk of heart disease even if it does not make you gain weight and it can interfere with proper immune function.
 Cancer cells love to eat the stuff.
 It accelerates aging and causes tooth decay.